Sasanian Empire: First Golden Era (309–379)

 In the east around 325, Shapur II regained the upper hand against the Kushano-Sasanian Kingdom and took control of large territories in areas now known as Afghanistan and Pakistan.
 Cultural expansion followed this victory, and Sasanian art penetrated Transoxiana, reaching as far as China.
 Shapur, along with the nomad King Grumbates, started his second campaign against the Romans in 359 and soon succeeded in retaking Singara and Amida.
 In response the Roman emperor Julian struck deep into Persian territory and defeated Shapur's forces at Ctesiphon.
 He failed to take the capital, however, and was killed while trying to retreat to Roman territory.
 His successor Jovian, trapped on the east bank of the Tigris, had to hand over all the provinces the Persians had ceded to Rome in 298, as well as Nisibis and Singara, to secure safe passage for his army out of Persia.
+Hostilities with the Roman Empire soon resumed in the Armeno-Sasanian War of 363–371, when Shapur II attempted to consolidate control over Armenia, which led to the subsequent intervention of Emperor Valens and the victory of joint Roman-Armenian forces at Bagavan in 371.
+According to contemporary historians, the Sassanids had to cede much of the southern Caucasus and northern Mesopotamia to the Romans and their Armenian allies, largely neutralizing the gains made by Shapur II in 363.
+Afterwards, a seven-year truce was negotiated, which ensured relative peace on the border until 378/379, shortly before Shapur II's death.

 Early Alchon Huns coin based on the coin design of Shapur II, adding the Alchon Tamgha symbol and Alchono (αλχοννο) in Bactrian script on the obverse.
 Dated 400–440.

-From around 370, however, towards the end of the reign of Shapur II, the Sasanians lost the control of Bactria to invaders from the north: first the Kidarites, then the Hephthalites and finally the Alchon Huns, who would follow up with an invasion of India.
+From around 370, towards the end of the reign of Shapur II, the Sasanians lost the control of Bactria to invaders from the north: first the Kidarites, then the Hephthalites and finally the Alchon Huns, who would follow up with an invasion of India.
 These invaders initially issued coins based on Sasanian designs.
 Various coins minted in Bactria and based on Sasanian designs are extant, often with busts imitating Sassanian kings Shapur II (r.
 309 to 379) and Shapur III (r.
 383 to 388), adding the Alchon Tamgha and the name "Alchono" in Bactrian script on the obverse, and with attendants to a fire altar on the reverse.